migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 ---

 2024-06-21 Fri: [Harmony community update](https://harmony.one), design of [TGI Infinity thumbnail](https://www.youtube.com/live/c7MTqWKdBtU?si=Ys_pAf7DegpFZeWe) and trimming on Youtube.
 Marketing of Galaxii application.
+Thread on team's /progress.
 Continuation of module 4 on the future's course.

 2024-06-20 Thu: [Marketing thread for TGI Infinity](https://x.com/harmonyprotocol/status/1803848673337749781), sync with Harmony One Indonesia on plans to co-market.
 Completion of Lend submission to Magic Square.